Superpixel-Based Building Damage Detection from Post-earthquake Imagery Using Deep Neural Networks: CONCLUSIONS

-In this paper, we concern the issue of feature exploration and learning for building damage detection in VHR imagery, a superpixel segmentation based strategy integrating the state-of-the-art SDAE-DNN architecture is proposed.
+In this paper, we concern the issue of feature exploration and learning for building damage detection in VHR imagery, a superpixel segmentation based strategy integrating the SDAE-DNN architecture is proposed.
 Firstly, a modified region-merge segmentation method binding LBP texture is proposed, to generate meaningful superpixels better account for the spatial constraints, which could better handle the intrinsic consistency of semantics of geo-spatial objects.
-More importantly, the main contribution is that the proposed SDAE-DNN deep architecture can learn discriminate features hierarchically.
-The experiment results reveal that the proposed approach can achieve competitive building damage detection performance.
-The proposed framework would play a significant role in damage assessment, and contribute to better rescue management and post-earthquake reconstruction missions.
+More importantly, our method can learn discriminate features hierarchically.
+The experiment results reveal that the proposed approach can achieve competitive building damage detection performance, it would play a significant role in damage assessment, and contribute to better rescue management and post-earthquake reconstruction missions.